 - The national park has some of the world’s most beautiful and impressive waterfalls.

-- The Kaieteur Falls are the highest single drop waterfalls in the world.
+- The Kaieteur Falls are the highest single drop waterfalls on earth.
 It is visited by thousands of tourists every year.
 The water of these falls is a muddy or coffee brown color, and the water flows into the large gorge situated below.

 Cite This Page